 Report: ‘Real Reform’ at Chicago CCHD Being Dismantled

 By Patrick B. Craine

-Under Flores’ leadership, Chicago’s CCHD had committed to defunding any group opposing Catholic teaching, particularly on life and family issues, as well as funding pro-life groups, contrary to previous CCHD practice.
-These reforms were strongly opposed by some of the diocese’s clergy, and it appears that they are now being dismantled.
+Under Flores’ leadership, Chicago’s CCHD had committed to defunding any group opposing Catholic teaching, particularly on life and family issues, as well as funding groups such as crisis pregnancy centres and the Pro-Life Action League, contrary to previous CCHD practice.

 See related LifeSiteNews.com coverage: